mmm111mmm/RockLobster/README.md

 Once you've done the above, you can run 'gradle zip' to make a packaged version of the jar, resources, config file and template files.

-You can then distribute this and simply run 'java -jar RockLobster.jar' to create your blog.
+You can then distribute this and simply run 'java -jar build/libs/RockLobster.jar' to create your blog.

 Specifying the template files
 =============================